rpamaker/capability_adp/log.md

 Read the file test/payload_ose_t5.json to understand how the req_body strucutre is

+## Ask for test results
+test using test/payload_ose_t5.json as payload.
+The respond save it in test/response_ose_t5.json then test using test/payload_ose_t5-DS.json as payload.
+The respond save it in test/response_ose_t5-DS.json

+## Next steps
-Nota: agregar signo en cantidad de no_facturable
+### Agregar signo en cantidad de no_facturable
+### Agregar support para ANTEL y UTE